ModelOriented/vivo/README.md

 profiles and can be calculated in eight variants.
 Select the variant that suits your needs by setting parameters: `absolute_deviation`, `point` and `density`.

+`vivo` is a part of [DrWhy](drwhy.ai) collection of tools for Visual Exploration, Explanation and Debugging of Predictive Models.

 ## Installation